Forensic Medicine Program Application Requirements | PCOM

 GPA requirements

 The degree program is a 40-credit program leading to a Master of Science in Forensic Medicine.
-Applicants to the program will have a strong foundation in biology, chemistry and anatomy and physiology.
-It provides a solid foundation in the theory, concepts and principles of forensic medicine, the medico-legal and technical aspects of death scene investigations and clinical pathology skills.
+Applicants to the program will have a strong foundation in biology, chemistry, anatomy and physiology.
+Appropriateness of coursework for the Forensic Medicine (MS) program is up to the discretion of the program director.
+The program provides a solid foundation in the theory, concepts and principles of forensic medicine, the medico-legal and technical aspects of death scene investigations and clinical pathology skills.
 The emerging demands, roles and responsibilities of medico-legal investigators and clinical forensic specialists are also addressed.

-Please note that a strong health care and/or law enforcement background is recommended to apply directly to the MS degree program.
+Please note that a strong health care and/or science background is recommended to apply to the program.

 This academic program operates on a rolling admissions basis.
-The application for Summer or Fall 2025 enrollment closes on Friday, August 22, 2025, but an early application is highly recommended.
+The application for Fall 2026 enrollment closes on Friday, August 21, 2026, but an early application is highly recommended.

 How to apply

 Prospective students may submit their application through PCOM's online application management system.
-Additional details, including application availability and instructions, are available on the application portal.
+Additional details, including application availability and instructions, are available on our application portal.

 Where do I send my college transcripts?